edbzn/blog/content/blog/introducing-convoyr/index.md

 #### Network Profiling

-Here is a performance profiler for measuring network performance.
+Here is a profiler example for measuring network performance.

 ```ts
 import { ConvoyrPlugin } from '@http-ext/core';